graeme-a-stewart/cpp-concurrency/doc/04-ThreadedBuildingBlocksLoops.md

 TBB also includes additional support for multi-threaded programming, including thread safe containers, a performant thread safe memory allocator and timing primitives.

 TBB also allows the construction of graphs describing the relationship between different parts of a program's execution and the TBB scheduler can exploit concurrency where different parts of the workflow are independent.

+Further, for task based workflows, TBB allows lower level interaction with its task scheduler, enabling it to be used as an execution engine for a higher level workflow generator.

 ### Using TBB